 A favorite Guanajuato pastime of locals and visitors alike is chilling out in the city’s beautiful leafy plazas.
 Jardin de la Union is the most popular and centrally located, near the theatre.
 Go to any of the cafes lining the plaza, order a few drinks, and soak in the beautiful atmosphere.
 Solo street musicians and full mariachi bands will pass by with offers to serenade you.

-Our favorite café at Jardin de la Union was Bar Tradicional Luna.
-We found they have the best prices on drinks, including promotions with buckets of beer.
+Our favorite café at Jardin de la Union is Bar Tradicional Luna.
+We find they have the best prices on drinks, including promotions with buckets of beer, or cubetas de cerveza.
 But the good value they offer also draws the most customers.
-As a result, their alluring patio is often completely full.
+As a result, their alluring patio often becomes completely full.
 So go to Bar Tradicional Luna early in the afternoon to secure a table.
 Located: here.

 Yet one of our absolute favorite spots to grab a drink on the plaza is atop a balcony overlooking Plaza La Paz.
 It’s at a bar that’s hidden in plain sight.
 At the La Taberna de Sancho, there are only two coveted tables on the balcony.
 Yet during the afternoon, we regularly find them to be surprisingly vacant.
 If you notice this, then head upstairs to occupy those seats and enjoy the people-watching down below at this scenic location in front of the Basilica.
 Beers start at $25 pesos.
 Located: here.